Skarlso/blogsource/content/blog/2019-09-16-kubernetes-cluster.md

 To show you what I mean...
 I have a cronjob which is running every month.
 It gathers all my forks on github and updates them with the latest from their parents.
 This a small ruby script located here: [Fork Updater](https://gist.github.com/Skarlso/fd5bd5971a78a5fa9760b31683de690e).
 How do we run this?
 It requires two things.
 First, a token.
 We pass that currently as an environment property.
 It could be in a file in a vault or a secret mounted in as a file it doesn't matter.
 Currently, it's an environment property.
 The second thing is more subtle.

 I'm pushing the changes back into my remote forks.
 I'm doing this via SSH.
 So, we need a key in there too.
 How we'll get that in there, I'll talk about later when we are talking about how to set this cron job up.
-For now though, the container needs to look for a key in a specific location.
-Because we don't want to over-mount `/root/.ssh/` and we also don't want to use an initContainer to copy over an SSH key (because it's mounted in as a symlink (but that's a different issue all together)).
+For now though, the container needs to look for a key in a specific location because we don't want to over-mount `/root/.ssh/` and we also don't want to use an initContainer to copy over an SSH key (because it's mounted in as a symlink (but that's a different issue all together)).
+Also, we certianly do NOT want to have a key in the container.

 To achieve this, we simply set up a `config` file for SSH like this one: